MagiCircles/MagiCircles/README.md

         - html
 - Default
     - Will automatically guess what should be displayed from the model fields and `reverse`  in the model if specified.

+You may override it in both the collection and the views.
+As long as you call the super, both logics will be called.

+In ListView, if you want to separate functions called for ordering or table by using `ordering_fields` and `table_fields`.
+The default behavior for these 2 functions is to call `to_fields`.

 In ListView, when ordering is specified: